IIIF/cookbook-recipes/recipe/0027-alternative-page-order/index.md

 ## Restrictions

-Ranges with `behavior` set to `sequence` define an alternative reading order and must be directly within the `structures` property of the Manifest, not embedded within or referenced by other Ranges ([see specification](https://iiif.io/api/presentation/3.0/#54-range)).
-Such Ranges cannot be used to describe more complex structures, such as a [Table of Contents for Book Chapters][0024].
+Ranges with the `behavior` value set to `sequence` must be directly within the `structures` property of the Manifest and must not be referenced or embedded within other Ranges ([see specification](https://iiif.io/api/presentation/3.0/#54-range)).
+Such Ranges have limited hierarchical nesting and cannot be used to describe more complex structures, such as a [Table of Contents for Book Chapters][0024].

 ## Example

 These manuscript folios are an excerpt from the original draft of the 1895 novel _Piccolo mondo antico_ by novelist and Nobel Prize nominee for Literature, Antonio Fogazzaro.
 The original autograph numbering in pen (384, 385, [386], 387) is incorrect, so archivists noted the correct reading order in pencil: 171r (387), 171v (384), 172r (385), 172v ([386]).

-Two ranges are provided within the `structures` to represent this case study.
+Two Ranges are provided within the `structures` to represent this case study.
 From the two Ranges with the `behavior` value `sequence`, the first Range should be used as the navigation default, and the other should be selectable.

 Images provided by permission of Biblioteca Civica Bertoliana.